 As you might know, plastic recycling is important, but putting this into practice can be quite challenging.
 One of the big things is identifying and sorting plastic.

 Plastic pollution is a well-known problem worldwide and is still growing.
 It negatively affects humans and wildlife through animal death, groundwater pollution, and the incorporation of microplastics in our digestive system.
 There are many initiatives focusing on reducing the negative effects of plastic pollution, but the amount of plastic consumed and the subsequent pollution is still increasing every year.
-Additionally, in the current COVID-19 pandemic the dependency on single-use plastics has increased exponentially.
+Additionally, during the COVID-19 pandemic, the dependency on single-use plastics has increased exponentially.

 That is why it is important to keep improving recycling infrastructure, especially in low and middle-income countries.
 Their plastic waste management is often informal, and tools are insufficient for the correct management of plastic waste, resulting in plastic pollution.
 The research conducted in this thesis showed that especially the sorting stage of the plastic recycling process is very time-consuming and labor-intensive.
 This discovery led to the central research question: which resources can be developed to accelerate the process of plastic sorting for informal recyclers?